Split7fire/linux_on_chuwi_hibook/README.md

-# Linux on chuwi Hibook
+# Linux on Chuwi Hibook
 Notes about running Linux on Chuwi Hibook tablet

 **Working:**